krgross/st512-course-notes/docs/05-FactorialExperiments.md

 \[
 \left(\mu_{22} -\mu_{21} \right)-\left(\mu_{12} -\mu_{11} \right)=\left(6-3\right)-\left(4-2\right)=3-2=1
 \]
-Each of the above calculations are measures of an {\bf interaction effect}.
+Each of the above calculations are measures of an *interaction effect*.
 In a 2 $\times$ 2 factorial design, an interaction effect is a ``difference of differences'', or a measure of how one factor effects the simple effects of the other factor.
 It is not just coincidence that the two measures of the interaction above produce the same number (=1).
 In fact, as we will show in a moment, in a 2 $\times$ 2 factorial design, there is only a single free difference (or degree of freedom) for the interaction effect.
 Because there is only a single degree of freedom, the two differences of differences above must be equal.
 (You might also be able to verify this with a little algebra.)

 **Perhaps the single greatest conceptual pitfall in the analysis of factorial designs is appreciating the difficulty of interpreting main effects when the experimental factors interact.**  When the two factors in an experiment interact, we can still define main effects mathematically.
 In the example above, the main effect of temperature is now
 \[\bar{\mu}_{2+} -\bar{\mu}_{1+} =4.5-3=1.5\]